 The Literacy Council of Crittenden County, administered by MSCC, is a non-profit educational program designed to help fight illiteracy in Crittenden County to break the cycle of non-readers' underachievement associated with poor reading skills.
 Its purpose is to enable non-reading adults to acquire reading and writing skills through free, student-centered instruction in basic literacy or English as a second language.
 Students are taught by trained volunteer tutors in one-on-one or small-group settings.
-Classes are held on the MSCC campus as well as in various off-campus locations, including area churches, community centers and businesses.
+Classes are held on the MSCC campus as well as in various off-campus locations, including the New Hope Church in the Lakeshore community of Marion, community centers and businesses.
 Additional information about adult literacy services may be obtained by visiting the Literacy Council office on the MSCC campus or by calling (870) 733-6763 or (870) 733-6823.